-University policy prohibits a prohibition of laptop use in class.
-However: cell phones, tablets and other electronic paraphinalia are not welcome.
+University policy prohibits a prohibition of laptop use in class, and some students are using tablets for notes.
+However: cell phones and other electronic devices are not welcome.
 The recording of lectures (audio or video) is prohibited by University policy unless explicit permission has been given.
 The use of photography is prohibited.
+This includes pictures taken with a cell phone.

-Please ensure your cell phones are set to silent (ideally to airplane mode) and are off your desk.
+Please ensure your phones are set to silent (ideally to airplane mode) and are off your desk.